jasonmacduffie/isles-of-maga/breach.md

 There are many races in Maga, and your choice of race changes what kinds of gifts you have access to.

-#### Human (Hammerkin)

-Humans are the assumed default, so they do not have many special characteristics.

-##### Gift options

-- **Diplomatic heritage (costs 4):** Your humanity brings you to seek more diplomatic solutions.
-Once per day, take +4 on a Speech roll instead of rolling the dice.

-#### Minikin

-Minikins are nimble, such that their minimum Balance score is 3.
-On the other hand they tend to be frail, such that their maximum Health score is 8.

-##### Gift options

-- **Minikin luck (costs 4):** Any time you encounter a pile of treasure, you find 20% more wealth than other people.

-#### Elf (Magfel)

-Elves are intelligent, such that their minimum Reason score is 3.

-##### Gift options

-- **Magic blood (costs 4):** You have magic coursing through your veins.
-Add the character's Malevolence or Benevolence skill (whichever is higher) to the daily pool of Spirit Points.

-#### Dwarf

-Dwarves are resilient, such that their minimum Energy score is 3.
-On the other hand they tend to be brash, such that their maximum Charm score is 8.

-##### Gift options

-- **Adrenaline rush (costs 4):** Your warrior nature allows you to shrug off wounds.
-Once per day, remove a Minor Hurt or lesser injury from your character.

 Advancement
 -----------